 "Once in a generation of educational leaders emerges one who naturally but passionately motivates fellow teachers to lead their students to achievement levels never before realized.
 That person is Dr. Oscar Underwood." - Dr. Lowell Madden, Former Director of Elementary and Secondary Education and Teacher Education at Indiana University - Purdue University at Fort Wayne, Indiana

-Dr. Oscar Dowdell-Underwood’s work has resulted in many distinctions, including being named the first African American Indiana Teacher of the Year in 1977.
+Dr. Oscar Nelson Dowdell-Underwood’s work has resulted in many distinctions, including being named the first African American Indiana Teacher of the Year in 1977 and Indiana's Nominee for National Teacher of the Year.
+In the Fall of 2018, He received the prestigious Claes Noble Educator of Distinction Award.
 He is a sought-after conference speaker and education consultant.
 He is also politically active – challenging educational policies that marginalize students, particularly poor and minority students.
 He believes that all children deserve the dignity of an excellent education.
-Dr. Dowdell-Underwood most enjoys the time he spends teaching.
+Dr. Nelson Dowdell-Underwood most enjoys the time he spends teaching.
 His unyielding commitment to education and human development has made an unparalleled positive impact on the millions of students who affectionately refer to him as “Doc” or as “the teacher who changed my life.”

 Dr. Nelson Dowdell-Underwood holds a B.S. in Elementary Education from Indiana University, an M.S. in Educational Administration and Curriculum Development from Indiana University, a Ph.D. and Ed.S in Higher Education Leadership, Administration and Foundations from Indiana State University, and a Ph.D. in Human Potential Coaching from Cornerstone Christian Bible College International.
 He resides in Fort Wayne, Indiana with his wife and children.